Steering edge currents through a Floquet topological insulator: Floquet states

 Figure \ref{fig:energies} shows the Floquet energies $\varepsilon_\mathrm{F}$ as a function of the diagonal potential $V_\mathrm{dia}$.
 The four different types of states are indicated in \autoref{fig:energies}a: The diagonal potential does not influence the bulk states' energies because the bulk states remain located on sites whose potentials are zero in each step of the driving cycle.
 The edge states cross the diagonal in the system's bottom left and top right corners.
 Therefore, their energies increase with increasing diagonal potential.
 The doublons cross the diagonal as well, which leads to increasing Floquet energies.
 The primary doublons' energies increase faster because they cross the diagonal twice during a driving cycle, unlike the secondary doublons, which only cross it once.

 At higher diagonal potentials $V_\mathrm{dia} \gtrsim 2$ (shown in \autoref{fig:energies}b), three types of states exist: The bulk states' energies remain zero, while the edge states' energies increase slightly with diagonal potential.
 For the Floquet states located on the diagonal of the system, we find $\varepsilon_F \approx V_\mathrm{dia}$.
 All states form pairs with similar energies.
-At the zeros of the transfer probability, these pairs degenerate, and we find superpositions of the states which are confined to either the top left or bottom right triangular half of the system.
+These pairs degenerate at the zeros of the hopping probability, and we find superpositions of the states confined to either the top left or bottom right triangular half of the system.